padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 ```

-Next, filter to collection to pre-flood and post-flood dates.
+Next, trim the collection to pre-flood and post-flood dates.
 In this case, July 2017 is selected as the baseline date.
 It is assumed that the river systems are at their lowest levels at this date.
-Monthly Sentinel-1 data would be collected post-baseline data to determine inundation.
+Monthly Sentinel-1 data would be collected to determine inundation.

 The code below describes flooding in August 2017.